wmde/wikibase-release-pipeline/deploy/README.md

 #### `config/wikibase-php.ini`
 This is Wikibase's `php.ini` override file, a good place for tuning PHP configuration values.
 It gets loaded by the Wikibase web server's PHP interpreter.

+#### User defined extensions
+It is possible to add extension to Wikibase Suite Deploy's MediaWiki.
+To learn how this works, checkout the [README in config/extensions](./config/extensions/README.md).

 #### docker-compose.yml
 To further customize your instance, you can also make changes to `docker-compose.yml`.
 To ease updating to newer versions of WBS Deploy, consider putting your customizations into a new file called `docker-compose.override.yml`.
 If you do this, you'll need to start using the following commands to restart your instance: